AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir_contracts.md

 ---
-title: Setting up Noir Contracts
+title: Setting up Aztec.nr Contracts
 ---

 ## Introduction

-This guide explains the necessary set up required to write your own contract using our custom language, Noir and deploy it on the sandbox
+This guide explains the necessary set up required to write your own contract using the Aztec.nr library and deploy it on the sandbox

 :::info Prerequisite reading
-If you haven't read [Aztec Sandbox](./sandbox.md), we recommend going there first.
+If you haven't read [Aztec Sandbox](./sandbox.md) and [Noir](./noir.md), we recommend going there first.
 :::

 ### Dependencies